 Quickly opening a specific folder

-To quickly browse the content of any folder your computer can access, you can open the File menu and choose Open / Browse Folder.
+To quickly browse the content of any folder your computer can access, you can open the File menu and choose Open/Browse Folder.
 Then use the standard system dialog box to choose a folder to browse.

 Creating an archive for quick access to a folder

 If you frequently return to the same folder to view its contents, you can create an archive to it.
-In reality, an archive is a kind of advanced shortcut that lets you control how the contents of that folder is displayed and sorted, and you can set a number of options that let you filter the content precisely as you would like.
+In reality, an archive is a kind of advanced shortcut that lets you control how the contents of that folder are displayed and sorted, and you can set a number of options that let you filter the content precisely as you would like.
 Read more about this in the Creating Archives topic.